 Counselling & guidance

-At Curtin we have wellbeing services to support you at a range of levels, from answering your questions about navigating the campus and settling into university life, to providing you with counselling, resources and advice during crises and other stressful situations.
-Our services are confidential and free for all Curtin students.
+Our wellbeing services support you at a range of levels, from answering your questions about navigating the campus and settling into university life, to providing you with counselling, resources and advice during crises and other stressful situations.
+Be assured our services are confidential and free for all Curtin students.

 Which service do you need?